 1. Only one listing is allowed for one specific property and category.
-The owner should therefore choose which property type best describes their home.
+The owner should choose which property type best describes their home.
 If a listing is posted in more than one category, Rentler reserves the right to remove the second listing.

 2. Listings run for 30 days but may be renewed upon expiration.
 Listings may also be renewed every 14 days by deactivating and then re-listing it manually.
 Deactivating a listing and posting the same one over and over on the same day is not allowed.
 Rentler may suspend accounts for overposting.

 3. Postings with discriminatory language will be deactivated by Rentler and may be activated once the owner reviews and changes the content.
 Discriminatory is defined in the Fair Housing Act as something that “prohibits advertising the sale or rental of a dwelling indicating preference of discrimination based on race, color, religion, familial status, disability, and national origin.”

-- Single Family Home - A one unit dwelling structure.
-A single family detached home has open space on all four sides and is not attached to any other structure.
-A single family attached home is separated from other structures with walls that are extended from the ground to the roof.
+- House - A one unit dwelling structure.
+This usually refers to a single-family detached home that has open space on all four sides and is not attached to any other structure.
+Typically you will select this if you are renting out an entire home to one renter or group of renters.

-- Condo/Townhome - A condominium is a housing structure that is a part of a bigger unit or building and the owner of the condo owns the interiors independently and the other services in the building jointly with other condo owners.
-A townhouse is a style of housing where a row of identical houses share walls.
-Here the owner owns the whole unit as such.
-They both may come under a structure of housing tenure or other legal agreements.
+- Condo/Multiplex - A housing structure that is either a.) part of a bigger unit or building, where the owner of the condo owns the interiors independently and the other services in the building jointly with other condo owners.